 1. Rinse and pat dry the meat.
-Season brisket all over with salt and pepper.
+Season brisket all over with salt.
 Place it in a large container and cover with garlic and half the thyme sprigs.
 Cover and refrigerate overnight.
 Let meat stand at room temperature for 30 minutes before cooking.
 Wipe off garlic and thyme.

 2. Heat oven to 325 degrees.
 Place a very large Le Creuset over high heat.
 Add oil.
-Place brisket in pot and cook, without moving, until browned, about 7 minutes per side.
-Transfer to a plate.
+Place brisket in pot and cook, without moving, until browned.
+It'll take about 7 minutes per side.
+Transfer to a plate once browned.